logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 This is probably the most visible difference.

 Urbantz is particularly well suited to businesses managing large volumes of parcels, often through multiple carriers.
-This is typically the case in retail, large-scale distribution or high-volume e-commerce operations.
+This is typically the case for retail, large-scale distribution and enterprise e-commerce operations.

-AntsRoute, on the other hand, stands out with a more hybrid approach.
-In addition to delivery management, it natively includes field service operations such as maintenance, after-sales support, inspection visits and home healthcare.
+AntsRoute, meanwhile, stands out with a more hybrid approach.
+In addition to delivery management, it natively supports field service operations such as maintenance, after-sales service, inspection visits and home healthcare.

-☝️ While Urbantz stops at the customer’s doorstep, AntsRoute supports teams in the field by taking into account service duration and industry-specific operational constraints.
+☝️ Where Urbantz stops at the customer’s doorstep, AntsRoute continues to support teams in the field by taking into account service durations and industry-specific operational constraints.

 2. Optimise routes or manage an entire ecosystem?

 AntsRoute is first and foremost an optimisation engine.
-It calculates the best routes while taking everyday operational constraints into account — such as schedules, capacities and service areas — with one clear goal: saving time and improving efficiency quickly.
+It calculates the most efficient routes while taking everyday operational constraints into account — such as schedules, vehicle capacities and service areas — with one simple goal: helping businesses save time and improve efficiency quickly.

 3. Internal fleet or multi-carrier operations?